13. Contributor’s guide¶

 issue with new reproduction steps.

-13.1.5.
-Continuous integration testing¶
+13.1.4.
+Continuous integration (CI) testing¶

 Quality of testing.
 Tagged versions currently get more testing for various reasons.
 We are working to improve testing for normal commits on master, but full parity is probably unlikely.